History of Shepherd’s Center of Greensboro

 Dr. Dickson asked two members of the WMSUMC congregation – Jim Weikel and Farish Cochran — to explore the idea.
 They visited the Charlotte center, returning to endorse the possibilities in Greensboro.
 The decision was made to invite the pastors of eleven other downtown congregations to consider working together.
 Eight in addition to WMSUMC agreed to designate two representatives each to form a Task Force; Jim Weikel was named Chairman.

 The Shepherd’s Center idea, as developed in the Kansas City model, is to organize older adults (retirees with time, skills and energy) to undertake volunteer activities to help each other maintain independent and active lifestyles.
 Kansas City’s first program was the delivery of hot meals to shut-ins, which then led to enrichment activities to bring those shut-ins and other older adults together in learning and fellowship.
-But Greensboro already had an effective Mobile Meals program.
-Therefore, the founding Board made a decision to avoid duplication of programs offered by other agencies in this community.
+However, since Greensboro already had an effective Mobile Meals program, the founding Board made the decision to avoid duplication of programs offered by other agencies in this community.
 Their first program area would be focused on opportunities for learning and fellowship; the initial Adventures In Learning program, organized by Sister Juliana Kowal and a few other volunteers, was offered in the fall of 1987 to 58 participants.

 ADMINISTRATION AND PROGRAM DEVELOPMENT